 Final Authority for Matters of Belief and Conduct

 This Statement of Faith does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
-For purposes of the faith, doctrine, practice, policy, and discipline, our Church's minister/executive committee/board of directors is Reformed Christian Church of Orlando’s final interpretive authority on the Bible’s meaning and application.
+For purposes of the faith, doctrine, practice, policy, and discipline, our Church's minister/executive committee/board of directors is Reformed Christian Church’s final interpretive authority on the Bible’s meaning and application.

 The Sanctity of Human Life